tmolteno/tart_modules/tart_tools/README.md

 ## NEWS

+* 1.2.2 Add a backoff factor.
+So that failed requests are delayed
 * 1.2.1 Add retry logic to the requests.get methods.
 * 1.2.0b3 Update links to the github repository.
 * 1.2.0b2 tart_get_archive_data: Use a five digit leading-zeros number for multiple downloads,